A Ferrari at Heart

 Fiat contracted with Pininfarina to design a Dino convertible, called the Spider, which debuted at the Turin Auto Show in October 1966.
 A much different looking Dino coupe by Bertone was unveiled at the Geneva show the following March.
 Both drew on chassis parts from Fiat’s quasi-luxury 2300S coupe, including a solid rear axle on mono-leaf springs and dual shock absorbers.
 The transmission in both was a 5-speed manual.

-The Dino coupe rode on a 10.6-inch longer wheelbase and offered 2+2 seating, while the shorter Spider was billed as a “2+1.”
-The Spider comes off as the more striking design of the pair, but from some angles its proportions can seem a tad off, looking almost as if the engine was in the back.
+The Dino coupe rode on a 10.6-inch longer wheelbase and offered 2+2 seating.
+Meanwhile, the shorter Spider was billed as a “2+1″.
+The Spider comes off as the more striking design of the pair.
+However, from some angles its proportions can seem a tad off.
+As a result it looks almost as if the engine was in the back.
 The early Dino Spiders had cheaper-looking interiors than the Coupes, lacking, for example, the wood trim and wood steering wheel, but this was later rectified.

-Both cars were badged “Fiat” and “Dino,” and when the Ferrari sports car came along in 1968, it wore the same Dino logo script as the Fiats.
+Both cars were badged “Fiat” and “Dino”.
+When the Ferrari sports car came along in 1968, it wore the same Dino logo script as the Fiats.
 Fiat claimed 160 horsepower at 7,500 rpm for the 2.0-liter engine, while Ferrari would claim 180 for the identical engine, which included three Weber carburetors.
 The redline was 8,000 rpm.